willstepp/writings/joseph-the-son/jts.md

 Joseph reached into his pocket and dumped the contents of his wallet into the cornucopia horn, a wad of bills and some coins.
 Then he passed it over to the nearest crowd member.
 That person dropped in some money and passed it to the next, and around it went.

 Joseph placed the microphone back in its stand and walked off stage to join the others.
 He was covered in sweat and seemed to be in a daze.
 He donned his hat and shook hands with some of the crowd.
-Then he came over to where Kelly, Steven and the Hight family stood and smiled at them, and had a look of surprise when Beth leapt into his arms and hugged him hard around the neck.
+Then he came over to where Kelly, Steven and the Hight family stood and smiled at them, and had a look of surprise when Beth leapt into his arms and hugged him around the neck.

 Five

-Twenty three degrees this morning according to the rusty thermostat nailed by the front door.
+The mercury read twenty three degrees on the rusty thermostat nailed by the front door.
 The coldest morning yet this year.
 Joseph tiptoed back into his room, avoiding certain noisy slats in the floor, and pulled his long johns from the bottom dresser drawer.
 As he struggled to pull them on his breath escaped in rapid puffs that rose to the ceiling.
 Frost covered the windows so that the sunlight came through muted and soft.
 He tried not to wake Lizzie as he layered on his thermals and then jeans and a sweatshirt on top of that.

 Grandpa Ken did not rise this morning to light the stove.
 His door was shut, as was mother’s, but Joseph knew what must be done.
 He picked up the empty basket and went outside.